-We live in a pick of information abundance.
-It can get hard to focus when you need to consume the information, and when you need to act on it.
-This theory might help people to better balance how and when is better to consume and create information/actions.
+We live in an abundance of information.
+It gets harder to know when you need to consume information, and when you need to act on it.
+This theory is designed to help people to better balance how and when to consume and create information at work and at home.

 Consumption stimulates creativity.
 Nevertheless it can be “empty” consumption if it’s not processed and applied into creation.

 The consumer at work and “empty” creator at home.